San Francisco Ring Cycle, June 2018;

 Review by Sheena Burnell

-Francesca Zambello’s production of Der Ring des Nibelungen at San Francisco’s War Memorial Opera House over three cycles in June was the second outing for this production, which was first staged in 2011.
+Francesca Zambello’s production of Der Ring des Nibelungen, at San Francisco’s War Memorial Opera House over three cycles in June, was the second outing at this venue for this production, which was first staged there in 2011.
 As is usual with a restaging after an interval of several years, this production has received several tweaks, notably in regard to the sets and the use of updated technology to move the dramatic thrust of the production in a decidedly environmentally-conscious direction.

 Although we’re accustomed to thinking of the Ring as a tale of the decline of the gods, Zambello’s production, set as it is in a grimly dystopian world of environmental degradation, alludes starkly to human failings in this regard.
 The sets underscored this feeling and I particularly enjoyed Mime’s forest lair as a squalid burnt-out caravan against a depressing backdrop of electrical pylons, while the Norns, struggling to wield enormous cables in what looked like the innards of a giant computer, conveyed the unravelling of past, present and future with some poignancy.
 Alberich’s inferno of a factory at Nibelheim was also suitably grim and the use of children as Nibelungs highlighted the abuse of power and cruelty that underlies this character.

 Act One of Die Walküre was particularly memorable visually, with the great tree rising through Hunding’s dwelling and the entire rear wall being whisked heavenwards with the coming of spring.
 The sky was shot with flashes of lightning as Siegmund (a most convincing Brandon Jovanovich) drew out the sword Notung and Sieglinde (beautifully sung and acted by Karita Mattila) joined him in brandishing it ecstatically.